juice-shop/pwning-juice-shop/part2/weak-security.md

 > White list validation involves defining exactly what _is_ authorized,
 > and by definition, everything else is not authorized.[^1]

+### Log in with the support team's original user credentials {#loginSupportChallenge}

+This is another _follow-the-breadcrumbs_ challenge of the tougher sort.
+As a little background story, imagine that the OWASP Juice Shop was developed in the _classic
+style_: The development team wrote the code and then threw it over the fence to an operations and support team to run and troubleshoot the application.
+Not the slightest sign of [DevOps](https://en.wikipedia.org/wiki/DevOps) culture here.

+#### Hints

+* The support team is located in some low-cost country and the team structure fluctuates a lot due to people leaving for jobs with even just slightly better wages.
+* To prevent abuse the password for the support team account is very strong.
+* To allow easy access during an incident, the support team utilizes a 3rd party tool which every support engineer can access to get the current account password from.
+* While it is also possible to use SQL Injection to log in as the support team, this will not solve the challenge.

 ----